-Measure 2d (5 pts) Is the school meeting grant subrecipient compliance requirements? □ MS □ DNMS Explanation (for DNMS): Meets Standard: The school materially complies with applicable laws, rules, regulations, and terms and conditions of all applicable subaward agreements; submits timely applications, reimbursement requests, and required reports; ensures completion of an annual single audit if required; and complies with the risk assessment and subrecipient monitoring process.
-Does Not Meet Standard The school has failed to materially comply in the manner described above.
-Description (For full points, the school must be in compliance with all laws, regulations, Data Source (Epicenter file used ordinances and contractual conditions including the following.) unless source is "School" or SPCSA) The charter school complied with SPCSA published deadlines and 1.
-Grant applications, requirements, applicable laws, regulations and subaward terms and reimbursement requests, time conditions. and effort reporting 2.
-The charter school complied with SPCSA Risk-Based Subrecipient Monitoring • Fiscal and programmatic requirements. instruments, onsite monitoring, desktop monitoring, responses to Corrective Action Plans or Management Decisions
+M easure 2d (5 pts) Is the school meeting grant subrecipient compliance requirements?
+MS DNMS Explanation (for DNMS): Th sul of Do eets Standard: he school materially complies with applicable laws, rules, regulations, and terms a baward agreements; submits timely applications, reimbursement requests, and r an annual single audit if required; and complies with the risk assessment and sub coes Not Meet Standard he school has failed to materially comply in the manner described above. equir red reports; ensures completion escription (For full points, the school must be in compliance with all laws, regulations, linances and contractual conditions including the following.) ata Source (Epicenter file used less source is "School" or SPCSA) 1.
+The charter school complied with SPCSA published deadlines 4 and requirements, applicable laws, regulations and subaward terms and conditions. • Grant applications, reimbursement requests, time and effort reporting 2.
+The charter school complied with SPCSA Risk-Based Subrecipient Monitoring requirements. • Fiscal and programmatic instruments, onsite monitoring, desktop monitoring, responses to Corrective Action Plans or Management Decisions